gillianbc/in28mins-spring-micro-rest/README.md

 Added a RequestMappingHandlerAdapter bean to fix it.

 # Actuator - Monitoring Activity
 Skipped that lecture - couldn't get it to work, nor HATEOAS links.
+Problems with dependency issues and  conflicts.
 See my Q and A on Udemy.

+# Filtering
+Simple pojo HaricotBean.java is used to demo this feature

+- static filtering using @JsonIgnore on field declarations
+- static filtering at class level using @JsonIgnoreProperties(value = {"field1", "field2"})